AnastasyaDuygu/Basic-2D-Chess/README.md

 ## Installation

-To run the Cube Runner game on your Windows system, follow these steps:
+To run the 2D Chess game on your Windows system, follow these steps:

 &nbsp;&nbsp;&nbsp; 1.
 Clone this repository or download it as a ZIP file.
 &nbsp;&nbsp;&nbsp; 2.
 Open the project in Visual Studio or your preferred C++ IDE.